sudeen/Reactive-Spring-MongoDB/README.md

 You need mongodb installed on your machine to run this application.

+Make sure to remove all the previous version installation of mongodb for clean installation.
+To remove all the previous version hit this command "sudo apt-get remove mongodb* --purge"

 Follow the instructions from this site if you want to install mongodb on you machine.

 https://sainirahul.wordpress.com/2015/04/02/installing-mongodb-on-linux/